You have people

 Nobody is managing you.

-Mack deploys in person.
-Before the event, during the crisis, or in the aftermath.
-Not to handle what is happening around you.
+Mack arrives in person — before the event, during the crisis, or in the aftermath.
+Not to handle what's happening around you.
 To keep the person at the center of it operational through it.

 at your location.

-At the level where Concierge applies, the external situation is already covered.
+At the level where Concierge applies, the external is already covered.
 Lawyers.
 Publicists.
 Agents.
 Advisors.
-The people managing what is happening around the client are in place.
+The people managing what's happening around you are in place.
 What no one has addressed is the internal state of the person at the center — the one making decisions through it.

 That gap is where things fall apart.
-Where the compounding weight of held pressure starts to show in the calls that matter most.
+Where compounding pressure starts to show in the calls that matter most.
 Where what reads as resilience from the outside is performance of resilience — and the cost is being collected.

 Mack arrives.
 Stays through the duration.
 Works the specific internal problem in real time — emotional load, decision architecture, the capacity to remain functional — while everything external continues around it.